This post may contain affiliate links. Please read our disclosure policy.

 top view Mediterranean Chicken in a black skillet

-This Mediterranean chicken is made with sun-dried tomatoes, capers, roasted artichoke hearts and nestles in a creamy lemon sauce.
-They are so easy to make with just 30 minutes from start to finish.
-Tender and juicy chicken that’s full of flavor cooked in one skillet.
-The perfect healthy chicken dinner recipe for the entire family to enjoy with a serving of rice or spaghetti.
-This Mediterranean-style chicken breast recipe will be your go-to chicken recipe that will be on your weeknight rotation menu.
+The perfect easy chicken dinner for the entire family to enjoy with a serving of rice or spaghetti.
+This Mediterranean-style chicken recipe will be your go-to chicken recipe that will be on your weeknight rotation menu.
+My kids love it and I bet yours will too.

 Ingredients you will need

-flour- any kind, we used gluten-free
+• Flour– any kind, I used gluten-free

-salt and pepper
+• Salt and pepper

-roasted artichoke hearts, canned
+• Roasted artichoke hearts, canned

-How to make this Mediterranean Chicken
+How to make Mediterranean Chicken

 • Prepare the chicken: In a medium bowl, mix the 2 tbsp of flour with salt and pepper.
 Lightly coat each piece of chicken with seasoned flour.